HIV Treatment

 What is drug-resistance testing?

-Drug-resistance testing identifies which, if any, HIV medicines that will not be effective against a person’s HIV.
-Drug-resistance testing is done using a sample of blood.
+Drug-resistance testing identifies which, if any, HIV medicines will not be effective for a person with HIV.
+Drug-resistance testing evaluates resistance to common drug classes (such as protease inhibitors) using a sample of blood.

-Once HIV treatment is started, a viral load test is used to monitor whether the HIV medicines are controlling a person’s HIV.
+Once HIV treatment is started, a viral load test is used to monitor whether the HIV medicines are working effectively.
 If viral load testing indicates that a person’s HIV treatment regimen is not effective, drug-resistance testing is repeated.
 The test results can identify whether drug resistance is the problem and, if so, can be used to select a new HIV treatment regimen.

 How can a person taking HIV medicines reduce the risk of drug resistance?

-Taking HIV medicines every day and exactly as prescribed (called medication adherence) reduces the risk of drug resistance.
-Skipping HIV medicines allows HIV to multiply, which increases the risk that the virus will mutate and produce drug-resistant HIV.
+Taking HIV medicines exactly as prescribed (called medication adherence) reduces the risk of drug resistance.
+Even occasionally skipping HIV medicines can allow HIV to multiply, which increases the risk that the virus will mutate and produce drug-resistant HIV.

-Before starting HIV treatment, tell your health care provider about any issues that can make medication adherence difficult.
+Before starting HIV treatment, people with HIV should tell their health care provider about any issues that can make medication adherence difficult.
 For example, a busy schedule or lack of health insurance can make it hard to take HIV medicines consistently.
-Once you start treatment, use a 7-day pill box or other medication aid to stay on track.
+Read the HIVinfo fact sheet HIV Treatment Adherence for a list of other common causes of poor medication adherence.

 The following HIVinfo resources offer more information on drug resistance and medication adherence: